WeDot-Engine/WeDot-docs/src/classes/class_label.md

 [`Rect2`](class_rect2.md) **get_character_bounds** ( pos: [`int`](class_int.md) ) const[^const]<div id="class_label_method_get_character_bounds"></div>

-Returns the bounding rectangle of the character at position `pos`.
+Returns the bounding rectangle of the character at position `pos` in the label's local coordinate system.
 If the character is a non-visual character or `pos` is outside the valid range, an empty [`Rect2`](class_rect2.md) is returned.
 If the character is a part of a composite grapheme, the bounding rectangle of the whole grapheme is returned.

 <!-- rst-class:: classref-item-separator -->